DiffVax: Optimization-Free Image Immunization Against Diffusion-Based Editing: Methodology

-\paragraph{End-to-end training} To address the speed limitations of previous methods, we propose an end-to-end training framework that combines the two described stages, as outlined in Algorithm~\ref{alg:cap}.
-For training, we curate a dataset of image, mask, and prompt tuples, represented as $\dataset=\{(\image^k, \mask^k, \prompt^k)\}_{k=1}^{N}$.
-Specifically, we collect 1000 images of individuals from the CCP~\cite{yang2014clothing} dataset and use the \acf{sam}~\cite{kirillov2023sam} to generate masks corresponding to the foreground objects in these images.
-To ensure diverse text descriptions for the editing tasks, we utilize ChatGPT~\cite{chatgpt} (see \ref{sec:dataset_setup} for details).
-At each training step, a sample is selected from the dataset and initially processed by the immunizer model $\unet{\cdot}$ to generate immunization noise $\immunizationnoise^n$, which is added to the masked region of the target image and then clamped.
+To enable training, we curate a dataset of image, mask, and prompt tuples, represented as $\dataset=\{(\image^k, \mask^k, \prompt^k)\}_{k=1}^{N}$.
+Specifically, we collect 1000 images of individuals from the CCP~\citep{yang2014clothing} dataset and use the \acf{sam}~\citep{kirillov2023sam} to generate masks corresponding to the foreground objects in these images.
+To ensure diverse text descriptions for the editing tasks, we utilize ChatGPT~\cite{chatgpt} (see Appendix~\ref{a:dataset-setup}).
+At each training step, a sample is selected from the dataset and initially processed by the immunizer model $\unet{\cdot}$ to generate immunization noise $\immunizationnoise^n$, which is added to the masked region of the training image and then clamped.
 The resulting immunized image $\immunizedimage^n$ is then passed through the editing model $\diffusion{\cdot}$ to produce the edited immunized image $\editedimage^n$.
-The final loss function, \(\totalloss = \alpha \cdot \noiseloss + \editloss\), is used for backpropagation with respect to the immunizer model's parameters, and gradient descent is applied.
+The final loss function, \(\totalloss = \alpha \cdot \noiseloss + \editloss\), is used for backpropagation with respect to the immunizer model's parameters.
 Backpropagating through the stable diffusion stages allows the immunizer to learn the interaction between the perturbation and the generated pixels.
 Through this iterative process, the immunizer model learns to generate perturbations that disrupt the editing model.
-Following the insights from PhotoGuard’s encoder attack, we do not condition the immunizer model on text prompts, as the noise is empirically shown to be prompt-agnostic.
-This approach is supported by both PhotoGuard’s findings and our empirical results (see \ref{sec:prompt_agonstic_noise}).
-Our end-to-end training framework is illustrated in Fig.~\ref{fig:methodology}.
+Following the insights from PhotoGuard’s encoder attack, we do not condition the immunizer model on text prompts, as the noise is empirically shown to be prompt-agnostic (see Appendix~\ref{sec:prompt_agonstic_noise}).

+\paragraph{Inference} During inference, the trained immunizer model generates immunization noise for any original (target) image using the mask of the region intended for protection.
+This noise is then applied to create the immunized image, with the noise restricted to the masked region.
+The resulting immunized image can be safely shared publicly.
+When a malicious user inputs this immunized image along with an editing mask into a diffusion-based editing tool (the same tool used during training), the immunization noise disrupts the edited output (see Fig.~\ref{fig:methodology} (b)).
+Unlike previous approaches that require the same mask to be used during both training and inference, our method decouples these phases.
+This separation allows the immunizer model to generalize to unseen content, addressing the limitation of previous methods where malicious users could exploit different masks during editing (e.g. using an immunization mask of full-body but applying an editing mask of face).